purviyeshi/rtems-docs/bsp-howto/target_dependant_files.rst

 But the multilib variant used is actually ``v7`` which indicates the ERC32 CPU core is a SPARC V7.

+To illustrate, let's consider a RISC-V variant scenario: When developing for a RISC-V variant processor, RTEMS must account for subtle differences between different RISC-V models.
+For example, while basic operations may remain consistent across RISC-V variants, specific features or extensions like RV32IMAC and RV64IMAC may require tailored handling within RTEMS.

 Board Dependent
 ===============